Aspidimorpha sanctaecrucis: Geographic range

 A. sanctaecrucis has been reported in regions in Southwestern India, Central Asia, Southern China, and Southeastern Asia, including Malaysia and Indonesia.
 A. sanctaecrucis is well adapted for living in tropical environments, where rainfall is ample but unpredictable, and where food resources are available throughout the year.
-The species is active in the rainy season and ennters diapause in the winter and summer.
+The species is active in the rainy season and enters diapause in the winter and summer.
 It lives on several species of Convolvulaceae, which are commonly known as Morning glory flowers, including Argyreia hookeri, Argyreia cuneata, and Ipomoea carnea.
 I. carnea is a shrub-like morning glory which grows as a weed in moist soil.
 It has a robust stem that allows it to stand erect until it reaches about 200–250 cm at which point it falls to the ground.
 A. sanctaecrucis can fly between plants and easily colonize newly formed plant patches where they are less likely to experience wasp parasitism than in older patches.
 The presence of A. sanctaecrucis on host leaves can be deduced from the beetle's irregular feeding pattern.
 The larvae and adults only feed on the peripheral margins of the lower surface of the leaf, leaving holes of variable size.
 This beetle is widely distributed and is oftentimes found sympatric with populations of Aspidimorpha miliaris on I. carnea.

 A. sanctaecrucis can be found in southeastern Asia, from China and India to Indonesia.